Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/protocols/basicFollowsInterpretationProtocol.md

 This interpretation protocol receives an array of `pubkeys`, looks up the kind 3 note for each pubkey, and generates a rating for each follow with the `score` and `confidence` as provided in the parameters.
 This process is repeated (follows' follows, their follows, etc) as indicated by the `depth` parameter.

-Each rating puts the string: `notSpam` into the context field.
+By default, each rating will contain the string: `notSpam` into the context field.
+This can be overriden by inclusion of `context` in the input parameters.

 ### naddr